Skip navigation

 Treatment

-Surgery to remove the spleen (splenectomy) cures the anemia but does not correct the abnormal cell shape.
+If the spleen is enlarged, surgery to remove it (splenectomy) cures the anemia but does not correct the abnormal cell shape.

-Families with a history of spherocytosis should have their children screened for this disorder.
+Families with a history of spherocytosis should have their children checked for this disease.

 Children and adults should be given a pneumococcal vaccine before spleen removal surgery.
 They also should receive folic acid supplements.
 Additional vaccines may be needed based on the person's history.